Welcome to day 21 of the 30 Days of Python series! Today we'll learn about how to (and why to) split our Python code into multiple files.

 myfile.
 Python does the rest!

 When we import a file, Python runs the file.
-It has to do that in order to determine what exists in that file.
+It has to do that in order to determine what names exist in that file.

 Then it makes that file available to us in